RedisGrafana/RedisGrafana/docs/redis-datasource/overview.md

 ![Release](https://img.shields.io/github/v/release/redisgrafana/grafana-redis-datasource.svg) [![Plugin Downloads](https://img.shields.io/badge/dynamic/json?color=green&label=downloads&query=%24.downloads&url=https%3A%2F%2Fgrafana.com%2Fapi%2Fplugins%2Fredis-datasource)](https://grafana.com/grafana/plugins/redis-datasource)

-Data Source allows to connect to any Redis database On-Premises or in the Cloud.
+Data Source allows connecting to any Redis database On-Premises or in the Cloud.

 !!! tip "Redis Application plug-in"

-    [Redis Application plug-in](../redis-app/overview.md) helps to manage multiple Redis Data Sources and provides Custom panels.
+    The [Redis Application plug-in](../redis-app/overview.md) helps manage multiple Redis Data Sources and provides Custom panels.

+!!! note "Redis Explorer plug-in"

+    The [Redis Explorer plug-in](https://grafana.com/grafana/plugins/redis-explorer-app) connects to Redis Enterprise software clusters using REST API.
+It provides application pages to add Redis Data Sources for managed databases and dashboards to see cluster configuration.

 ## Configuration

-The [Configuration](configuration.md) page explains how to connect data source to Redis database.
+The [Configuration](configuration.md) page explains how to connect a data source to the Redis database.

 ![Data Source](../images/redis-datasource/config/config-editor.png)

 ## Query Editor

-1. Choose **Type** to select core Redis, Custom or Redis Module
+1. Choose **Type** to select core Redis, Custom, or Redis Module
-2. Select one of supported [Commands](commands.md)
+2. Select one of the supported [Commands](commands.md)
-3. Provide all required parameters, depends on selected **Command**
+3. Provide all required parameters, depends on the **Command** chosen
 4. Enable [Streaming](streaming.md) to visualize data on Graph, Time-Series (Grafana 7.4+) panels

 ![Query Editor](../images/redis-datasource/query.png)

 ## Variables

-[Template variables](variables.md) can query any command which return list of values and use other variables as parameters.
+[Template variables](variables.md) can query any command which returns a list of values and use other variables as parameters.

 ![Variables](../images/redis-datasource/variables.png)

+## Supported platforms

+Redis Data Source is based on the [Grafana plugin SDK for Go](https://grafana.com/docs/grafana/latest/developers/plugins/backend/grafana-plugin-sdk-for-go/) and supports

+- Linux on AMD64, ARM and ARM64
+- MacOS (Darwin) on AMD64 and ARM64 (M1)
+- Windows on AMD64

+Other platforms are not supported and may be introduced in future.

 ## Provisioning

 Grafana supports managing data sources by [adding one or more YAML config files](https://grafana.com/docs/grafana/latest/administration/provisioning/) in the **provisioning/datasources** directory:

-- Each config file can contain a list of datasources that will get added or updated during start up.
+- Each config file can contain a list of data sources that will get added or updated during start up.
-- If the data source already exists, then Grafana updates it to match the configuration file.
+- If the data source already exists, Grafana updates it to match the configuration file.

 === "Standalone"